NexPlayer/Android-SDK/advanced.md

 It should be set to true if the position set by the user should be applied instead of the position set by the content.

-Default: false Set by content.
+Default: false.
+Set by content.

 #### int widthPercent